IBM-SkillsAcademy/big-data-eng-2020/big-sql/README.md

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

-## You need to follow the following steps only before the start of the BigSQL Course.
+## STOP - You need to follow the following steps only before the start of the BigSQL Course.
 ## Start services for BigSQL Course

 The following steps assumes you have followed the steps to start the cluster for BigData Ecosystem Course (see above).